-Taking the political fight for animals to the NT: Animal Justice Party stands candidate for the first time in upcoming state election
+Taking the political fight for animals to the NT: Animal Justice Party stood a candidate for the first time in the 2020 state election

-In the upcoming Northern Territory election on 22 August 2020, the Animal Justice Party will be campaigning for:
+In the Northern Territory election on 22 August 2020, the Animal Justice Party campaigned for:

 - stronger laws to protect animals from abuse and stronger punishments for people who hurt animals

 - more options for people with pets fleeing domestic violence

 - better regulations to lessen the suffering of birds and other animals who are hunted (in the absence of a complete ban on recreational hunting)

 - consideration of the impacts of animal agriculture on climate change

 - restrictions on the use of fireworks which cause harm to native wildlife and pets

 - better protections for the natural environment

 Meet our candidate Shelley Landmark, who stood in the seat of Nightcliff